-A Req0 socket is paired with a Rep0 socket and together they implement normal request/response behavior. the req socket send() s a request, the rep socket recv() s it, the rep socket send() s a response, and the req socket recv() s it.
+A Req0 socket is paired with a Rep0 socket and together they implement normal request/response behavior. the req socket send() s a response, the rep socket send() s a response, and the req socket send() s it.

 If a req socket attempts to do a recv() without first doing a send(), a pynng.BadState exception is raised.